This Giant Cake Ball Spider will be the center of attention at your Halloween party!

 Step 4 - Make chocolate ganache.

 - Place chopped chocolate in the bowl of a food processor.
-Pulse until chocolate is fine crumbs.
+Pulse until the chocolate is fine crumbs.

 - Heat heavy whipping cream in a small saucepan over medium heat.